roipoussiere/Customizable-Shadow-Display/README.md

 ## GitHub repository

-The entire code is documented and easy to read and modify.

-See the [GitHub repository](https://github.com/roipoussiere/Customizable-Digital-Sundial) , it's easier to work from here and there is additional useful files (like Python and Blender scripts).
+Hi developers and hacker!
+Good news, the entire code is documented and easy to read and modify!
+It's hosted on [GitHub](https://github.com/roipoussiere/Customizable-Digital-Sundial).
+It's easier to work from here and there is additional useful files (like Python and Blender scripts).

+1. Make a copy of *main.scad* and name it *_main.scad*;
+2. Do whatever you want on this one.
+Personally, I prefer to work with an external IDE (like [Atom](https://atom.io/) and [this plugin](https://atom.io/packages/language-openscad)) and use OpenSCAD only to render the file;
+3. Open a terminal and type `python/clean_and_merge.py` before your commit (see *Python scripts* below).

 #### OpenSCAD scripts
 For more readability, the .scad script is splitted in 3 files: *main*, *functions* and *fonts*.